• Skip to primary navigation

 Well, that's what Point is doing, and it has some intriguing uses - including being used as a "bridge loan" to cover the costs for buying a new house, to paying off high interest debt.

-Point is offering Home Equity Investment (HEI).
+Point is offering the Home Equity Investment (HEI).
 It's an alternative to a HELOC.
 Keep reading to learn more about how it works and to see if selling equity in your home could be worth considering.

 Point Home Equity Review